-BMO Retirement Institute Report: Lack of Social Security Awareness Could Be Costing Retirees Thousands of Dollars
+BMO Retirement Institute Report: Lack of Social Security Awareness Could Mean Missouri Retirees are Missing Out on Thousands of Dollars

-- Half of Americans are currently collecting or planning to collect Social Security before full retirement age
+- More than half of Missourians are currently collecting or planning to collect Social Security before full retirement age

-- More than half are not knowledgeable about strategies to maximize benefits- including when to begin collecting benefits and how spouses are impacted
+- Missourians are the least knowledgeable Americans about strategies to maximize benefits - including when to begin collecting benefits and how spouses are affected

-- Eighty-three percent are concerned about the future viability of Social Security
+- More than three-quarters of Missourians are concerned about the future viability of Social Security

 - Social Security benefits should be part of a financial plan that includes other sources of income

-CHICAGO, Oct.
-31, 2012 /PRNewswire/ -- Many retirees in Missouri do not understand key issues surrounding Social Security and, consequently, are losing out on a significant amount of money that could be used to fund their retirement, according to a national report issued today by the BMO Retirement Institute.
+ST. LOUIS, Oct.
+31, 2012 /PRNewswire/ -- Many retirees in Missouri do not understand key issues surrounding Social Security and could be losing out on a significant amount of money that could fund their retirement, according to a national report issued today by the BMO Retirement Institute.

-The report, Retirees Not Maximizing Social Security Retirement Benefits, revealed that many retirees are taking their benefits too early and are not necessarily aware of options and strategies that may result in higher benefits.
+The report, Retirees Not Maximizing Social Security Retirement Benefits, revealed that many retirees are taking their benefits too early.
+In addition, many are not necessarily aware of options and strategies that could result in higher benefits.

 Timing Impacts Dollars

-The report noted that the decision about when to take Social Security has an impact that can last a lifetime.
-For example, claiming Social Security as early as age 62 means receiving a reduced dollar amount for life; meanwhile, waiting until full retirement age or beyond yields a higher amount for life.
+The report noted that the decision about when to claim Social Security has an impact that can last a lifetime.
+For example, claiming Social Security as early as age 62 means receiving a reduced dollar amount for life while waiting until full retirement age or beyond yields a higher amount for life.
 However:

-- While 91 percent of respondents understood that waiting longer increases the monthly amount they will receive, almost half admitted they are currently collecting or planning to collect before full retirement age.
+- While 92 percent of Missourian respondents understood that waiting longer increases the monthly amount they will receive, 53 percent admitted to collecting or planning to collect before full retirement age.

-- Couples are particularly vulnerable since a claim impacts both for their combined lifespan and can significantly affect spousal and widow benefits.
+- Couples are particularly vulnerable, as a claim could affect both for their combined lifespan and significantly affect spousal and widow benefits.

 The report also revealed several factors that influence when people begin taking Social Security:

-Too many decisions: When to retire, how much to spend and how to invest savings all should affect when a person decides to collect Social Security benefits.
-However, since so many decisions take place at retirement it appears that too many options can result in confusion and paralysis, pushing many people to take Social Security early by default.
+- Too many decisions: Retirement timing, how much to spend and how to invest savings all affect when a person decides to collect Social Security benefits.
+However, it appears that too many decisions as retirement nears can lead to confusion and paralysis, pushing many people to take Social Security early by default.

-Lack of knowledge: Half of Americans (52 percent) are not knowledgeable about general strategies to maximize Social Security benefits - the least knowledgeable group across the country - and 57 percent have not actively looked for information.
-Sixty percent have not discussed their Social Security decision with anyone.
+- Lack of knowledge: More than half (59 percent) of Missourians do not know about general strategies to maximize Social Security benefits - the least knowledgeable group across the country - and 57 percent have not actively looked for information.
+Nearly two-thirds (63 percent) have not had any discussions about collecting Social Security.

-Will Social Security survive?: Is Social Security running out of money?
-An overwhelming 83 percent of Americans have concerns about its viability, yet most studies show Social Security is solvent well into the decade of 2030.
+- Will Social Security survive?: Is Social Security running out of money?
+Just under 80 percent of Missourians have concerns about its viability, even though most studies show Social Security will remain solvent well into the decade of 2030.

 Spouses Have Rights Too

-Another area where retirees struggle is how retirement affects their spouse.
-The report found that retirees are not fully aware of all their options:
+Another area affecting retirees is how retirement affects their spouse.
+The report found that Missourian retirees are not fully aware of all their options:

-- Almost half (49 percent) of respondents admit they are not knowledgeable about spousal benefits.
+- Half (50 percent) of respondents in Missouri admit they are not knowledgeable about spousal benefits.

-- Fifty-six percent are uninformed about widow benefits.
+- Over half (55 percent) are uninformed about widow benefits.

-This lack of knowledge means that many could be missing out on thousands of dollars annually, since under Social Security rules, a person can receive up to 50 percent of a spouse's benefit and a widow can receive 100 percent of a deceased spouse's benefit.
+Being uninformed means that many retirees could be missing out on thousands of dollars every year.
+Under Social Security rules, a person can receive up to 50 percent of a spouse's benefit and a widow can receive 100 percent of a spouse's benefit.

 A Financial Plan Can Help Ensure Social Security Success

-The BMO Retirement Institute encourages retirees to make Social Security benefits part of a financial plan that includes other sources of income.
-Benefits should be discussed with a financial professional as part of a wider strategy, just like investments.
-The report revealed that only 54 percent of retirees have a financial plan, while only 42 percent of those aged 45-54 have one.
-Additionally, 69 percent of those already retired said the advice they would give to pre-retirees is to make a financial plan.
+The BMO Retirement Institute advises retirees to make Social Security benefits part of a financial plan, one that includes other sources of income.
+Benefits should be discussed with a financial professional as part of a wider strategy, just like investments, said the report.
+Only 50 percent of Missourians have a financial plan, yet 74 percent of retired Missourians said the advice they would give to pre-retirees is to make a financial plan.

-"It's incumbent on Missouri's retirees to educate themselves on the various aspects of Social Security and get advice on what's best for their particular situation," said Williams.
-"And be sure to draft a financial plan that incorporates Social Security benefits along with other retirement income sources to provide a comprehensive roadmap for covering lifestyle needs, wants and wishes."
+"It's incumbent on Missouri's retirees to educate themselves on the various aspects of Social Security to maximize their benefits and make the most of their personal situation," said Cannella.
+"Seek expert advice, and draft a financial plan that incorporates all retirement income sources to provide a comprehensive roadmap for a comfortable retirement lifestyle."

 To view a copy of the full report, please visit: www.harrisbank.com/retirementinstitute